raredigits/raredigits.io/about/about.md

 Welcome to the company that turns coffee into code, and code into business solutions.
 (We're still working on turning code back into coffee.
 We'll keep you posted.)

-Since 2009, we've been quietly revolutionizing software development.While the rest of the world was learning to take selfies and perfecting their emoji usage, we were perfecting algorithms turning SAP-like interfaces into "so easy, why so expencive?"
+Since 2009, we've been quietly revolutionizing software development.
+While the rest of the world was learning to take selfies and perfecting their emoji usage, we were perfecting algorithms turning SAP-like interfaces into "so easy, why so expencive?"

 Our philosophy is simple, much like our interfaces (but unlike the complex problems we solve):